zanedr/front-end-submissions-public/1608/3-module/parallax-homework-submissions.md

+# Parallax Homework Submission
-# Paste links to your repos below indicating you've made an attempt to complete at least 2 of the 4 "rounds", include your name.
+### Paste links to your repos below indicating you've made an attempt to complete at least 2 of the 4 "rounds", include your name.
 Rounds are:
   1. Fixed Parallax
   2. Dynamic Parallax